epics-base/pvaPy/documentation/streamingFramework.md

 - [AD Image Data Decryptor](../pvapy/hpc/adImageDataDecryptor.py): decrypts
 images
-- [AD Output File Processor](../pvapy/hpc/adOutputFileProcessor.py): saves output files
+- [AD Output File Processor](../pvapy/hpc/adOutputFileProcessor.py): saves output files The encryptor and decryptor processors require python 'rsa' and 'pycryptodome' packages for encryption utilities.

 In addition to the above consumer and collector commands, the streaming framework also relies on the following: